 Will developed much of the material for the Ebb ‘n Flo trio and collaborated with local lyricist and vocalist Lynette Perkins and Mike Cruuz.
 Their soaring harmonies and progressions were inspirations for later works and continuing a distinctive style.
 Influences from eclectic bands like Roxy Music to psychedelic rock and country are prominent as well as avante garde Tom Waits.

-Born on February 10th, 1958 in Santa Barbara, CA. surrounded by the Pacific Ocean, big trees and mountains, Will loved nature and would explore his father’s roots in the deep south of Louisiana.
-His parents took him to the symphony as a child where he fell asleep to Mozart and Bach, and a talent with oil painting gave way to love of music.
+Born on February 10th, 1958 in Santa Barbara, CA. surrounded by the Pacific Ocean, big trees and mountains, Will grew to love nature and would find peace in it’s expanse.
+He explored his father’s roots in the deep south of Louisiana and his parents took him to the symphony as a child, where he fell asleep to Mozart and Bach.
+The artist in him developed with an interest in the Impressionists and a talent with oil painting that gave way to love of music.
 The family settled in Austin amidst new diverse musical genres to discover and inspire.
-It was songwriters like Townes Van Zandt and Gillian Welch who finally left their mark prompting to look within and get those songs out.
+Family friends encouraged his abilities and songwriters like Townes Van Zandt and Gillian Welch left their mark prompting to look within and get those songs out.
 The creative process was similar whether it was putting images on canvass or vocals on tracks.
 “There is so much love and support for original music In Central Texas from various songwriting circles, friends and parties to headlined shows and festivals…the community has always recognized and appreciated innovative material.”
 Whether reaching for unconditional love or spiritual thirsting in a desert of materialism, his songs offer a unique slant to the discerning listener.